tlaine1441/js-data-types/readme.md

 `typeof()` returns a string with the type of the operand, or expression of the object you're looking at.

+[CFU]: <> (Show of fingers for number, pull out string for string, hold up laptops for object...what type is...
+-"Hello!"
+-42
+-43.576
+-{color: red, size: big}
+-'Yellow'
+-"432")

 #### Numbers